Bone spavin: Typical signs

 Initially, signs of bone spavin may include sporadic and vague hindlimb lameness.
 Some horses may become uncomfortable in one lead, or may demonstrate stiffness walking downhill.

 In many cases lameness worsens, becoming more obvious and consistent.
 Advanced cases may have a bony swelling on the hock, typically on the inside of the joint.
 Lameness, although usually worse in one leg, is commonly bilateral.

 The affected limb usually lands toe-first, wearing down that foot faster than the other.
 The affected limb usually has a shorter, lower arc than the other foot, as the horse is trying to reduce the painful flexion of the joint, so the leg appears to drag.

 A flexion test of an affected limb often produces a temporary worsening of the lameness.
 Such a response to a flexion test would support the diagnosis of bone spavin.
 A flexion test involves holding the hock in forced flexion for a period of time before trotting the horse away immediately.

 Diagnosis

 A provisional diagnosis of bone spavin should usually be supported by further investigation in order to confirm the diagnosis.

 X-ray

 Typical radiographic changes include spurs, new bone, bone destruction and/or joint narrowing or loss.

 Intra-articular local anaesthesia

 Anaesthesia of an affected joint is a more definitive way of confirming the presence of pain arising from that joint.
 Introduction of local anaesthetic into a joint should abolish or at least significantly lessen the lameness.
 This technique is not absolutely specific, as the distal pouches of the tarsometatarsal joint are immediately adjacent to the suspensory ligament.
-This means that anaesthetic in the tarsometatarsal joint can occasionally desensitize pain arising from suspensory ligament, giving the false impression that joint pain has been abolished.
+This means that anaesthetic in the tarsometatarsal joint can occasionally desensitize pain arising from suspensory ligament, giving the false impression that joint pain had been the cause of the lameness.